Professor Steve Turner, President

 College Officer

-Professor Steve Turner is a consultant paediatrician in general and respiratory paediatrics at Royal Aberdeen Children’s Hospital, and as of 30 March 2021 is RCPCH Registrar.
+Professor Steve Turner is a consultant paediatrician in general and respiratory paediatrics at Royal Aberdeen Children’s Hospital.
+As of 26 March 2024 he is RCPCH President.

 Steve is a Lancastrian by birth, born in Blackburn in 1969.
 He graduated from medical school in Newcastle in 1992.
 As a trainee he worked in centres across North East England, New Zealand and Australia.
 Since 2003 his consultant appointment in Aberdeen has balanced life as a general paediatrician, a respiratory paediatrician and clinical academic.